brihernandez/GunsAndBullets/README.md

 The goal of this project was to create a sort of "canonical" version of bullet and gun code that I so frequently write and rewrite.
 Rather than constantly pulling and gutting code from old projects, it'd be nice to have a single package that I can just import.

+### **This project is outdated!
+An updated version of the GunsAndBullets code can be found here: https://github.com/brihernandez/GunsAndBullets2**

 ![Guns](Screenshots/guns.gif)

 This project was built in **Unity 2017.3.1f1**.